cloudmesh-community/sp19-222-92/project-report/report.md

 average location on the field for each player, or a heat map of their movement throughout the game.

-: Machine Learning Table of Reults {tbl:ml-results}
+: Machine Learning Table of Reults {#tbl:ml-results}

 | Machine Learning Method      | Accuracy (training) | Accuracy (testing) |
 |------------------------------|---------------------|--------------------|